The HAT provides advisement and solutions to PM on issues of architecture, design, technologies and frameworks. It enhances quality and productivity.

-The team is a pool of full-time engineers with a minimum turnover.
+The team is a pool of full-time engineers with minimum turnover.
 They conduct research and architectural activities.
-Every 3 weeks the team organizes a follow up meeting with the rest of the architects of Hexacta to synchronize and generate visibility on specific tasks.
+Every three weeks, the team organizes a follow-up meeting with the rest of the architects of Hexacta to synchronize and generate visibility on specific tasks.

-The other half of the time is dedicated to support specific client based projects, making recommendations and R&D.
+The other half of the time is dedicated to supporting specific client-based projects, making recommendations, and R&D.

 Formed by full-time IT experts with a global vision of the business, and lead by one of our "gurus" technical managers.

-Typical profiles of a HAT member are people passionate for what they know but even more passionate for what they don´t know.
-They also have good communication and presentation skills since part of their role is to provide training.
+Typical profiles of a HAT member are people passionate about what they know but even more passionate about what they don't know.
+They also have excellent communication and presentation skills since part of their role is to provide training.
 It is also expected that members are proactive and self-taught as a way to anticipate future problems.

 Most of them have teaching experience in universities and active participation in academic research groups.